YannickKlomberg/MT.Cameroon-traits/README.md

 # MT.Cameroonian-traits
-Random Forest Statistics for paper on Spatiotemporal shifts in the role of floral traits in shaping tropical plant-pollinator interactions, by Klomberg et al.
+Random Forest Statistics for paper on Spatiotemporal variation in the role of floral traits in shaping tropical plant-pollinator interactions, by Klomberg et al.
 Both R file and txt file are added